 Our Sydney office is currently recruiting a PLT student to work with our Public Interest Law team.
 As a PLT student with this service, you will develop practical and procedural legal experience and skills across various practice areas.

-We are recruiting for a PLT student to work 2-5 days per week for a minimum of 50 days with a late-May start.
+We are recruiting for a PLT student to work 3-5 days per week for a minimum of 50 days with a mid-June start.
 Position will be advertised until filled.

 Our Melbourne office is currently recruiting PLT students to work with our Homeless Law and Seniors Law Service.
 PLT students receive on-the-job legal training and supervision, providing valuable experience to set you up for your legal career.
 The Homeless Law & Seniors Law Service is client-focused.
 As a PLT, you will take part in improving the lives of some of our most disadvantaged community members.

 We are recruiting for PLT students in 2019 on an ongoing basis.
 Starting dates will vary.

 Please include the title of the PLT placement you are applying for in the subject line.

 You’ve finished your degree, and you’re nearly ready to head out into the legal world, but there’s a final step: Practical Legal Training.
 With Justice Connect, you can do your training and make a real difference in people’s lives.
 Sharpen your skills while working to help people facing disadvantage and contribute to a cause you’re passionate about – access to justice.

 It’s also a great way to meet new people, gain practical experiences and develop career-related professional skills and networks with a respected and established legal charity.

 Justice Connect regularly recruits PLT students to work in our Melbourne and Sydney Offices with our Not-for-profit Law, Homeless Law, Seniors Law, Self Representation Service and Public Interest Law teams.